AdobeDocs/campaign-classic.en/help/migration/using/testing-the-migration.md

 >
 >You must use the **-instance: `<instancename>`** option.
 We do not recommend using the **-allinstances** option.

-### -showCustomEntities and -showDeletedEntities options {#-showcustomentities-and--showdeletedentities-options}
+### -showCustomEntities and -showDeletedEntities options {#showcustomentities-and--showdeletedentities-options}

 * The **-showCustomEntities** option displays the list of all non-standard objects: